 The firmware file name consists of Base URL, type of router and bin extension.
-For the proper firmware filename, see the Update Firmware page in Administration section - it us written out there.
-See Chapter 6.11.
+For the proper firmware filename, see the Update Firmware page in Administration section - it us written out there, see Chapter 5.12.

-It is necessary to load two files (.bin and .ver) to the HTTP/FTP server.
-If only the .bin file is uploaded and the HTTP server sends the incorrect answer of 200 OK (instead of the expected 404 Not Found) when the device tries to download the nonexistent .ver file, then it can happen that the router will download the .bin file over and over again.

-Firmware update can cause incompatibility with the user modules.
-It is recommended that you update user modules to the most recent version.
-Information about the user modules and the firmware compatibility is at the beginning of the user module's Application Note.

-The automatic update feature is also executed five minutes after the firmware upgrade, regardless of the scheduled time.
+- It is necessary to load two files (.bin and .ver) to the HTTP/FTP server.
+If only the .bin file is uploaded and the HTTP server sends the incorrect answer of 200 OK (instead of the expected 404 Not Found) when the device tries to download the nonexistent .ver file, then it can happen that the router will download the .bin file over and over again. - Firmware update can cause incompatibility with the router apps.
+It is recommended that you update router apps to the most recent version.
+Information about the router apps and the firmware compatibility is at the beginning of the router app's Application Note. - The automatic update feature is also executed five minutes after the firmware upgrade, regardless of the scheduled time.